 Degaussing method of winding dc cable in reverse arc direction by using physical principle

-Then extinguish the arc, place the welding handle wire 30mm from the magnetic pipe side to the welding joint, wind the corresponding number of turns in the reverse arc offset direction (the turns should be arranged in a tight and orderly manner without overlapping), ignite the arc again, and observe the arc burning condition.
+The arc is then extinguished, the welding torch wire is positioned 30mm from the magnetic pipe side to the welding joint, and the corresponding number of turns are wound in the opposite direction of the arc deviation (the turns should be tightly and orderly arranged, without overlapping).
+The arc is then ignited again and the arc combustion is observed.

 During the whole operation, pay attention to the following three points: